 Your safety is our top priority.
 Our instructors are skilled professional kayak guides and will be focused on your well-being.
 We can proudly say that there has never been a serious incident on a Sea Quest tour since we began operating more than 25+ years ago.
 Statistics show that sea kayaking is usually safer than most other outdoor sports.

 The “double” kayaks we use are over 20 feet long and are very steady craft.
 Tandem kayaks are much more stable than solo kayaks.
 Our tandem kayaks, when fully loaded with gear, are very difficult to capsize, even intentionally!
 Fewer than 1 out of 1000 Sea Quest guests tip over thanks to our excellent kayak designs and smart guides.
 These rare capsizes are almost always caused by water fights or ignoring the guide’s instructions.
 More details on our sea kayaks are shown at the bottom of this page.

 Summer weather in the San Juan Islands is characterized by long warm droughts and we can go weeks without any rain.
 We do everything possible to keep you comfortable, warm and dry throughout your tour.
-Your feet do get wet entering and exiting the kayaks, but most people choose sandals and beach shoes to wear anyway.
+Your lower body usually up to your knees does get wet entering and exiting the kayaks.

 Despite Washington’s reputation for gray and rainy skies, the San Juan Islands boast near-perfect camping and paddling weather from late May through early October.
 High temperatures average in the low 70’s, there is little rain, and the winds are usually light.
 The San Juan Islands of Washington State are particularly dry, due to their location within the “rain shadow” cast by the Olympic Mountains.
 This unusual archipelago boasts the driest microclimate of the Pacific Northwest region.
 Here, a careful observer will notice tiny cactus growing beneath the same towering trees found in temperate rainforests!